Wayy07/intelect-md/README.md

 This is a Next.js application with React, Shadcn UI, and Tailwind CSS.
 The database connections and API routes have been removed to allow integration with a custom API.

-## Product API Integration
+## Product Data Integration

-The application now integrates with the ROST products API.
-Products are fetched at build time and stored in memory for efficient access.
+The application now uses mock product data instead of fetching from an external API.
+Products are loaded at build time and stored in memory for efficient access.

 ### Features

-- Server-side fetching and caching at build time
+- Server-side mock data loaded at build time
 - Filtering by product categories
 - Multi-language product data (Romanian/Russian)
-- Revalidation endpoint to refresh the cache
+- In-memory caching for performance

 ### Configuration

-- Set `ROST_API_KEY` in `.env` to your API endpoint
 - Configure product categories in `lib/server-init.ts`
 - Set `REVALIDATION_SECRET` for the cache refresh API
+- Mock product data is defined in `app/utils/mock-data.ts`

 ## Changes Made